aslakjohansen/brick-block/doc/introduction.md

 This is intended to be a proof-of-concept implementation of a grouping mechanism for [Brick](http://brickschema.org) that allows for composition.

 <!-- function block disclaimer: this is a group -->
-Due to the foggy definition of a function block I have elected to call this a *group*.
+Due to the foggy definition of a function block (or functional block or block or to a lesser degree subgraph) I have elected to call this a *group* to avoid confusion.
+Hopefully without generating too much confusion.
 That name happens to mirror its functionality; it groups a subgraph.
 On the subgraph boundary a set of *ports* define its interface.

 <!-- what is a group: subgraph, one entity to rule them all, interface through ports -->
 The group can be derived by the following process: